 In the HTML settings, you decide whether to minify HTML files.

 Besides, it is possible to move JS files to the page bottom.
 You can also specify URLs or their parts for the pages on which you don’t want to move JS to the bottom, as well as define scripts to exclude from moving.

 In the CSS settings, you can allow merging and minifying CSS files.
 Here, you also decide whether to defer page fonts loading and which fonts to exclude from loading later.
 From this tab, it is also possible to move print CSS files to the bottom of the page.

-In the next settings tab, you can choose whether to use the flat catalog for storing category and product information.
+In the next settings tab, you can choose whether to use the flat catalogue for storing category and product information.

 In the last tab of the Settings section, you can allow the signing of static files and apply asynchronous indexing to the order data.